GFLOAT/GFloat-Website/README.md

 This website is intended to provide information about the GFLOAT project, and it was built with [GatsbyJS](https://www.gatsbyjs.com/).

-## Installation
+## Getting Started

-- To run locally, clone this repo and install dependencies with `npm i`.
-- When proposing changes, always verify the build process runs without error locally with `npm run build`.
-Serve the built application on port `localhost:9000` with `npm run serve`.

 ## Development

+Develop this site using Node ~18.0.0.
+First clone this repo and install dependencies with `npm i`.
-Spin up the development server on [http://localhost:8000](http://localhost:8000) by running `npm start`.
+Spin up the development server on [http://localhost:8000](http://localhost:8000) with `npm start`.

 ## Content Management

 You will be able to access the content via an interactive GraphQL playground at [http://localhost:8000/__graphql](http://localhost:8000/__graphql) in your browser.
 The content for this website lives as YAML files inside the `content`.
-There are a few content types:
-- team members (`src/content/team/team.yaml`)
-- participating institutions (`src/content/institutions/institutions.yaml`)
-- webinars (`src/content/team/team.yaml`)

 ## Branding